Skin & Hair care A-Z beauty glossary definitions. Defining active ingredients with meaningful results. Updated regularly.

 Elfe Flower

-- Elfe Flower is used to thicken thin skin, especially useful around the eyes and mouth.
+- Elfe Flower is used to thicken thin skin, especially useful around the eyes and mouth to reduce wrinkling.

 - Emollient